kcri-tz/kcri-cge-bap/README.md

 * To upgrade some backend to the latest on master (or some other branch), set their requested version to `master`, then run `scripts/update-backends.sh`.

-* Before committing a release to production, pin all backends to their current commit tag using `scripts/pin-backend-versions.sh`.
+* Before committing a release to production, it aids reproducibility to run `scripts/pin-backend-versions.sh` which records the actual versions.

 * Run tests after upgrading backends:

-        # Runs the 4 tests we ran above
+        # Runs the 5 tests we ran above
         test/run-all-tests.sh